Merry Christmas around the world

 The ancient Greeks worshipped many gods and goddesses.
 Their goddess of corn (actually all grains) was Demeter who was honored at the festival of Thesmosphoria held each autumn.

 On the first day of the festival married women (possibility connecting childbearing and the raising of crops) would build leafy shelters and furnish them with couches made with plants.
 On the second day they fasted.
-On the third day a feast was held and offerings to the goddess Demeter were made - gifts of seed corn,
+On the third day a feast was held and offerings to the goddess Demeter were made - gifts of seed corn, cakes, fruit, and pigs.
+It was hoped that Demeter's gratitude would grant them a good harvest.

 The Romans